jfouret/template_nf_awsbatch/README.md

 Serves as an example showcasing the integration of all modules.

 Output of the instance IP and provision of `generated_key.pem` for secure to the batch session.

-## Known issues and bugs

-- The ami generated with the `nf_awsbatch_image` module is not deleted upon destroy.
-- The default ami id in `nf_awsbatch_image` may become outdated over time.

 ## Usage